Winds-AI/Frontend-development-mcp-tools/README.md

 # Browser Tools MCP Extension

+Browser 2.  **`takeScreenshot`**
+*   **Description**: Take a screenshot of the current browser tab and return the image data for immediate analysis.
+The screenshot is also saved to disk for later access via analyzeImageFile.
+    *   **Parameters**:
+        *   `filename` (string, optional): Optional custom filename for the screenshot (without extension).
+If not provided, uses timestamp-based naming.
+        *   `returnImageData` (boolean, optional, default: true): Whether to return the base64 image data in the response for immediate analysis.
-Browser Tools MCP Extension enables AI tools to interact with your browser for enhanced development capabilities.
+    *   **Functionality**: Captures a screenshot via the Chrome extension and returns both file confirmation and base64 image data (if requested).
+Enables immediate analysis workflows and persistent storage for autonomous agent feedback loops.s MCP Extension enables AI tools to interact with your browser for enhanced development capabilities.
 This document provides an overview of the available tools within the MCP server.
 For setup instructions, please refer to `SETUP_GUIDE.md`.

 ## Motivation